tpscash/tpscash.github.io/_posts/2016-12-10-install-jdk-on-centos.md

 author: Kevin
 ---

+A walking through to install JDK on CentOS.

 ## Download JDK

 You need to agree OTN license terms before downloading the package.
-So if you are using `wget` or `curl`, you need add more parameters to void only downloading a webpage instead of the real package.
+So if you are using `wget` or `curl`, you need to add more parameters to avoid only downloading a webpage instead of the real package.

 ### wget